Varhneyprachi/prachiFirst1/README.md

 # prachiFirst1
-This is the demo for git and gitHub class
+This is the demo for git and gitHub class.